krystek77/memory-game-in-plain-js/README.md

-# Boilerplate for web application with

-1. webpack
+# Memory Game in plain JavaScript

+1. clone repository in your directory
-2. babel
+2. npm install
-3. css/scss
-4. fonts
-5. images
-6. eslint
-7. prettier
-8. stylelint
-9. husky / lint-stage
+3. npm run start to run server